Nature of Electricity

 Applications of Heating Effect of Electric Current

 Now, the generated heat can be viewed from many points of angles.
 Sometimes, it is only seen as a loss and is trying to be minimized.
 Various steps are taken to minimize heat dissipation from the conductor.
 But we can see many positive applications of heating effect of electric current in our daily life.
 Electric iron, the whole idea or working principle depends upon the heating effect of electric current.
-High resistant wire is used as the main coil in the electric iron when current flows through the coil, the coil gets heated and the iron works.
+High resistant wire is used as the main coil in the electric iron when electric current flows through the coil, the coil gets heated and the iron works.
 But what about over heating of electric iron?
 This problem can be solved by using bimetallic conductors.
 Bimetallic plates made of two different metals are used in the circuit.
-As expansion co-efficient of heat is different for two metals, so due to heating effect one metal's expansion is different from the other metal; as a result the plate is bent and after reaching at a certain temperature the contact of the circuit is broken and current flowing through the coil is stopped and the electric iron too is not heated any more.
+As expansion co-efficient of heat is different for two metals, so due to heating effect one metal's expansion is different from the other metal; as a result the plate is bent and after reaching at a certain temperature the contact of the circuit is broken and electric current flowing through the coil is stopped and the electric iron too is not heated any more.

 The same mechanism is used in electric heater, the only difference is that there is no bimetallic plate or circuit breaker involved.